Fairbanks Tired Iron Race Rules

 Some final (or not so final) thoughts…

 Remember, this is a work in progress, and there will be additional information posted, as it is developed.
 In some cases, there may be minor changes made.
 We will make every effort to highlight any new or changed information, to keep you up-to-date.
-We will be doing this primarily through our website, so check it often to stay informed.
+We will be doing this primarily through our website and Facebook page, so check them often to stay informed.

 John Martin. will – once again – be our Race Marshal this year.
 We have advised John that his “Fat Cat” compensation package for this position will be pats on the back from our volunteers, and very little sleep before the event – and he is fine with that.
 Thanks in advance John!